Singing in the concerts

 For each pair of concerts the members of the choir take up a collection among themselves to donate to a worthy cause that is connected to the primary beneficiary.
 This donation is made in honour of the choir’s directors, guest artist(s), and others sharing the stage with it in liu of purchasing the traditional bouquets, For more information check out our Honouring Fund Origins & Uses page.

 Our Spring season starts in the 2nd half of February and ends early to mid-June with concerts benefiting the people of Mozambique.
-Originally for the benefit of the village of Kapasseni all the funds raised are now administered by the Caia Connection on behalf of a number of projects in other villages and towns that area of the country including Kapasseni.
+They were originally for the benefit of the village of Kapasseni in the Caia District of Mozambique which has now mostly out grown its need for our support.
+We still provide Kapasseni students with scholarships but most of the funds raised are now administered by the Caia Connection on behalf of a number of projects in other villages and towns of that District.

 For an overview of the evolution of the choir’s involvement with the people of Mozambique see the following items: